 We were all itching for the beach and finally we were off to Koh Larn or popularly known as Coral Island.
 Just 7km away from mainland Pattaya, it’s no surprise its a popular beach escape.
 It’s a small island only 4km long and 2km wide.
 It has a mountainous terrain with a peak reaching the highest at 180 meters.

 When we landed on the island I thought that the beach was quite nice and the water clear.
 It’s just that there were too many people!
 I guess I’m just spoiled with the islands I visit in the Philippines.
 We rode a songthaew for the Buddha Mountain where a large Golden Buddha Monk statue is found as well as a nice beach viewpoint.
+An ideal spot to build island homes with breathtaking views.
 Then we rode to our lunch stop at Coco Cat and had a filling basketful lunch of shrimps, fish, chicken, rice and fries.

 Beach and Snorkeling

 Took another short boat ride to Hardtien Beach.
 I think I like this better.
 Crowd slightly lesser and has a nice fine beach.
 We had fun doing 1.5 rounds of the banana boat.
 There was a jet ski ride but opt out since they were the ones handling the controls.
 We only had two hours to enjoy the beach but settled on just chilling by lounge chair after the activities.

 Our last stop was at the snorkeling spot of the island.
 Our guide was quick to manage our expectations saying that she knows the Philippines have better underwater snorkeling than here.
 First time to try a full mask and I think I still prefer the old fashioned snorkel and mask which I was able to borrow.
 The corals weren’t that bad actually.
 There were even lots of fishes.
 And sea urchins too unfortunately.